+84 902 616 806

 5 Tips for Getting the Best Letters of Recommendation

 While exceptional credentials don’t hurt candidates, it might come as a surprise that Ivy League universities are not looking for perfect students or even someone who looks perfect on paper.
-They’re also not looking for well-rounded students.
-The application pile is filled with students who participate in everything but don’t shine at anything.
+They’re also not looking for students who try to check every box under the sun.
+The application pile is filled with students who participate in virtually everything but don’t shine at anything.

 Ivy League schools are looking for people who stick out from the crowd, experts in their area of interest.
 They're searching for students who have transformed their big dreams into even bigger realities.
 Ivy League colleges want world-changers who are making positive marks on society with their resources.

 World-changers drive change.
 They know what they want and go for it.
 They also know success doesn't happen overnight.
 Ivy League universities like to see growth, even if it means failing before succeeding.